Tienisto/routerino/README.md

 // pop until the specified page context.popUntil(LoginPage);

+// pop until the first page
+context.popUntilRoot();

+// remove a route from the stack context.removeRoute(MyPage);

 // push a route and wait for a result (type-safe) final result = await context.pushWithResult<int, PickNumberPage>(() => PickNumberPage());